IJbeasley/Personal_Academic_Website/content/blank_type/research/_index.md

 Currently, my master's research is focused on using machine learning to investigate what genetic associations (specifically eQTLs) are shared across populations (more here).

-Previously, I have helped develop a Bayesian method for testing differential mRNA abundance, [TABI]({{< relref "/project/TABI" >}}),  evolutionary models to explore the evolution of palindromes on X chromosomes and collate datasets to test for the overlap of sexually antagonistic variants and inversions.
+Previously, I have helped develop a Bayesian method for testing differential mRNA abundance, [TABI]({{< relref "/project/TABI" >}}).
+Additionally, I have worked with evolutionary models to explore the evolution of palindromes on X chromosomes and collated datasets to test for the overlap of sexually antagonistic variants and inversions.